Fontys/.github/README.md

-# Fontys
+# General

-Fontys University of Applied Sciences.
+The is the Fontys University of Applied Sciences general repository.